 It is an Indian version of the gun company Bofors.
 Up to 114 systems will be ordered, and OFB will increase the caliber from the original 39 to 45.
 “We want to be self-sufficient in spare parts, current repair and overhaul, also to receive technology based on titanium alloys, this is not yet in India,” said Shankar.
 In addition, the DRDO is reportedly developing an advanced 155 mm towed 52 artillery system in caliber, which will replace the Dhanush.

-Ready for serial production tracked howitzer K9 Vajra-T 155-mm / 52 caliber joint development Larsen & Toubro (L & T) and Nexter for the Indian Ministry of Defense.
-L & T developed the chassis, while Nexter provided the actual gun system.
-The vice-president of L & T said that they faced a lot of problems: “A long period goes from publishing the application to issuing it, orders must be placed within six months, testing grounds and ammunition are needed, it is also necessary to pay all taxes and duties”.
+The K9 Vajra-T 155mm / 52 self-propelled tracked self-propelled howitzer, developed by Larsen & Toubro (L&T) and Nexter for the Indian Ministry of Defense, is ready for serial production.
+L&T designed the chassis, while Nexter provided the actual weapon system.
+The vice president of L&T said they faced many challenges: "There is a long period from the publication of the application to its issuance, orders must be placed within six months, test sites and ammunition are required, and all taxes and duties must be paid."

 He added that the industry does not want to rely only on contracts with the Indian government and wants to export its products.
 “But wherever we go, the Chinese come with their financial initiatives and throw us away.
 Money is everything now.
 However, we are optimistic and we hope that we will appreciate. "